cslamar/cslamar.github.io/content/articles/midi-mixer-part-2/index.md

 date: 2023-02-16T18:23:13-06:00
 draft: true
 description: "Hardware MIDI Mixer for Controlling Software Audio Volumes"
-summary: "How to use hardware MIDI sliders/knobs for software volume control with SoundStage and Keyboard Maestro"
+summary: "How to use hardware MIDI sliders/knobs for software volume control with SoundSource and Keyboard Maestro"
 tags:
 - audio
 - macOS